Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 The base SDK sends Page View events when a user’s campaign is tracked if the `attribution.trackPageViews` option is set to `true`.

-The page view plugin will send a Page View event on each page a user visits by default.
+The page view plugin sends a Page View event on each page a user visits by default.
 It also offers a number of options to customize this behavior.

 ## Advanced topics